WiktorBoro/rytrme-api-python/README.md

 ### All use-case list

-(Name) - (ID) - (input_contexts=dictyou need to complete for a given use-case) - you can use name or ID, but with more calls it is recommended to use ID
+(Name) - (ID) - (input_contexts=dictyou need to complete for a given use-case) - you can use name or ID as parametr.
+With more calls it is recommended to use ID

 ```
 Blog Idea & Outline  -  60a40cf5da9d76000ccc2828 - input_contexts={'PRIMARY_KEYWORD_LABEL': 'Your parametrs'}